IN AN EMERGENCY:

-- RAMQ: Check their website Temporary Stays Outside Quebec before you travel.
-Temporary residents take note: You can be absent from Quebec for trips of 21 consecutive days or less.
-If you are absent - or intend to be absent - from Quebec for more than 21 days, you will not be covered for either provincial health care (RAMQ) or for emergency travel under the McGill Supplemental Health Plan for the entire duration of your absence.
+You can only be absent from Quebec for trips of 21 consecutive days.
+If you are absent, or intend to be absent, from Quebec for more than 21 days, you will not be covered for either provincial health care (RAMQ) or for emergency travel under the McGill Supplemental Health Plan for the entire duration of your absence.

 What is a medical emergency?

 A Medical Emergency occurs when an insured person requires immediate medical attention due to or related to: